Ribhu1994/CI-CD-Demo/README.md

 # UiPath CICD Demo

-This is a simple RPA BOT Created to test CICD pipeline using **GitLab**
+This is a simple RPA BOT Created to test CICD pipeline using **GitHub**